jonatankruszewski/m121-mongodb-the-mongodb-aggregation-framework/notes.md

 ### $merge specific cases

 - INSERT INTO T1 SELECT * FROM T2
 - Rollups
 - Merge data from 2 apis related to a user

-### QUIZ
+### QUIZ $merge 4

 The right option